a-wyrm/signup-form-accessibility/README.md

 Passwords don't allow the user to see their password.
 This can especially be an issue if the user is required to re-enter a password.
 Sign up forms having both registry and sign in forms and are not labelled properly.
 Errors are not properly highlighted using either an alert, aria-live, or aria-invalid labels.

+Pop-ups with form elements in them are also evaluated.
+On Input is added if a pop up takes priority input and doesn't inform the user that it is a popup using aria labels or alerts